 All of this woke echo chamber auto-erotic claptrap is bad for the Democrats’ electoral chances, but good for party unity.
 Frankly, the Woke Progressive wing of the party is feeling left out of the Biden-Harris ticket.
 Traditionally, conventions are moments during which a party reconvenes and sets aside differences and battles fought during the primary process to coalesce around one party nominee.
 This process of “unity” may prove more difficult via cyberspace than in the flesh.
 Joe Biden his intra-party hurdles: namely the 1990s crime bill, his support for the insurance industry, and his general status as an old white male fogey, the existence of which is apparently a hate crime.
 Democrats would rather have a transhuman centaur atheist for their nominee.
 Expect more flame wars on Twitter.

-The point is, we knew the Democratic Convention was going to be a disaster, whether or not anyone even saw it.
+The point is, we knew the Democratic Convention is going to be a disaster, whether or not anyone even saw it.